pasqal-io/qubo-solver/README.md

 Note the package is not compatible with Windows systems.
 We recommend using the Windows Subsystem for Linux (WSL).

+### Cplex Installation

+The `cplex` dependency may cause installation problems.
+We recommend using python `3.11` or try another supported version when installing `qubo-solver`.
+If you wish to use the licensed version of CPLEX, it is required to set the environment variable `ILOG_LICENSE_FILE` to the location of the license file.

 ## QuickStart

 ### With a quantum solver